Rogerio-Chaves/Image-Segmentation/README.md

 to some characteristic or computed property, such as color, intensity, or texture [1].

-This course is based on the course [Segmentação de Imagens com Python de A à Z](https://iaexpert.academy/cursos-online-assinatura/segmentacao-imagens-python-a-z/) offered by the IA Expert Academy.
+This repository is based on the course [Segmentação de Imagens com Python de A à Z](https://iaexpert.academy/cursos-online-assinatura/segmentacao-imagens-python-a-z/) offered by the IA Expert Academy.

 ## Intructions: